Car Maintenance Basics Everyone Should Know

 All tires lose air, so check your tires monthly.
 Always use the same tire pressure gauge and check the air pressure first thing in the morning, not after you’ve driven on them or they’ve been sitting in the hot sun.
 Inflate to the pressures listed on the carmaker’s decal (on the driver’s door or jamb), NOT the maximum pressure listed on the tire.
 The recommended tire pressure is based on the weight of your particular vehicle, not the tire brand or tread style.

 It’s easy to tell when your blades need replacing.
 Simply press the washer button and see if your blades wipe clean.
 If they streak, they’re toast.
 The auto parts store will have lots of economy blades, but go with a name brand instead (ANCO, Trico or Bosch).
 They cost more than economy blades, but their higher-quality rubber wipes better, has better UV protection and lasts longer.

 Follow the installation instructions on the package.
 Be sure you have a firm grip on the wiper arm once you remove the old blade.
 If it gets away from you, it can hit the windshield with enough force to crack it.
-Know these 74 maintenance tips to extend the life of your car.

 How to check oil level